 Charles Jonscher is president of the CET Group of Companies.

-If a DCF model shows damage to a business in all future years, and no time discount is applied, the loss calculation will consist of an infinite sum of (undiscounted) future losses; mathematically this is likely to yield an infinite compensation figure.
+If a discounted cash flow [DCF] model shows damage to a business in all future years, and no time discount is applied, the loss calculation will consist of an infinite sum of (undiscounted) future losses; mathematically this is likely to yield an infinite compensation figure.

 The risk-free interest rate is discussed later in this chapter.

-WACC estimation has therefore become a distinct sector of expertise in damages proceedings (and indeed merits a specialised chapter in this book).
+WACC estimation has therefore become a distinct sector of expertise in damages proceedings (and, indeed, merits a specialist chapter in this book).